TobitVt/Chess-project/README.md

 # Python Chess Engine (Command-Line)

 A fully custom chess game built in Python with no external chess libraries.
-This project is being developed as a learning and portfolio piece to demonstrate software engineering fundamentals, object-oriented programming, algorithm design, and future AI implementation.
+This project is being developed as a learning and portfolio piece to demonstrate software engineering fundamentals, object-oriented programming, algorithm design, and AI implementation.

 ---